 Qualitative vs. quantitative data

 Write-in questions often generate valuable feedback, but reading through all of the commentary to find gold nuggets can be time consuming.
-EvaluationKIT’s text analytics feature can help cut through the noise and provide an overview of what students are saying about their learning experience.
+Course Evaluations & Surveys (formerly EvaluationKIT)’s text analytics feature can help cut through the noise and provide an overview of what students are saying about their learning experience.
 It uses natural language processing and machine learning to transform open-ended survey responses into useful data and insights.
 The tool generates a sentiment score based on word choice, highlighting whether the content is positive, negative, or neutral.
 When you know what students are saying, you can respond more specifically and personally which makes students feel that they are being heard and increases their engagement.

 Don’t leave valuable data sitting in your course evaluation system.
 If you’re looking for ways to take your course evaluations and institutional survey processes to the next level, contact our team.
 We’re here to help!